Country Guide: Ireland

 - Copy of current insurance certificate (copy of previous policy documentation is acceptable if no current insurance is in effect)

 - Bill of sale showing date of purchase and price

 - The OBL must include the chassis number, engine number, color, model, make, and weight of the vehicle.

 - Vehicles brought into Ireland under TOR rules are not subject to duty or tax.

-- In order to avoid unnecessary delays and charges for demurrage and storage due to lengthy Customs procedures, the agent must receive a copy of the required documentation prior to arrival of the shipment; check with agent for specific timeframes.
+- In order to avoid unnecessary delays and charges for demurrage and storage due to lengthy Customs procedures, the agent must receive a copy of the required documentation prior to arrival of the shipment.

-- Pets arriving from outside of the EU must be pre-booked and pass through the Quarantine Station at Dublin airport.
+- Pets arriving from outside of the European Union must be pre-booked and pass through the Quarantine Station at Dublin airport.

 - Prior approval from the Department of Agriculture must be received prior to import.

-- A 6-month quarantine is not required if the following conditions met: proof of rabies vaccination and follow up that this was effective (6 months after inoculation), Health Certificate, and electronic microchip.
+- Proof of rabies vaccination and follow up showing effective (6 months after inoculation),

-- Pets arriving from within the EU can usually enter without prior approval or examination at a Quarantine Station.
+- Pets arriving from within the European Union can usually enter without prior approval or examination at a Quarantine Station.

 - Alcohol is subject to duties (variable according to type, strength, etc.) and VAT (23%).

 - A declaration form is needed prior to arrival of the container and should be loaded at rear of the container for easy access if examination is required.

 - New furniture and household goods (items purchased within 6 months of the date of shipping are subject to customs duties and VAT of 23%).